sebapersson/petab_sciml/docs/src/format.md

 ### [Neural Network Input Data](@id hdf5_input_structure)

-Data for ML models are specified in the HDF5 format.
+Input data for ML models are specified in the HDF5 format.
 The HDF5 file should contain a list of entries, where each entry specifies an input ID and the datasets for that input ID.
 Each dataset is the data itself, and optionally the experiment IDs that the data applies to.
 If no experiment IDs are specified, then the dataset will be utilized in all experiments.
 A single input cannot be assigned multiple datasets for the same experiment.

 Below is an example.
 ```
 input.hdf5                       # arbitrary filename
 ├─┬─ inputId1                    # an input ID
-│ └─ datasets                    # reserved keyword
+│ └─ datasets                    # reserved keyword (group)
-│    ├─┬─ experiment_ids          # reserved keyword
+│    ├─┬─ experiment_ids         # reserved keyword (list of string)
 │    │ │  ├── experimentId1      # an arbitrary number of PEtab experiment IDs
 │    │ │  ├── experimentId2
 │    │ │  └── ...
-│    │ └── data                  # reserved keyword.
-The tensor.
+│    │ └─ data                   # reserved keyword (tensor)
 │    ├─┬─ experiment_ids
 │    │ │  ├── experimentId3
 │    │ │  ├── experimentId4
 │    │ │  └── ...
-│    │ └── data
+│    │ └─ data
 │    └─── ...
 ├─┬─ inputId2
-│ └─ datasets
+│ └─ ...
 │    ├─┬─ experiment_ids
 │    │ │  ├── experimentId1
 │    │ │  ├── experimentId2
 │    │ │  └── ...
-│    │ └── data
+│    │ └─ data
 │    └─── ...
 └─── ...
 ```